Question

 Answer

-Because these documents are not being signed in SA, Rule 63 of the Uniform Rules of Court (Supreme Court Act 59 of 1959) prescribes the formalities that would apply for the documents to be acceptable for use within the republic and the Deeds Office.
+Because these documents are not being signed in SA, Rule 63 of the Uniform Rules of the High Court (promulgated under the Rules Board for Courts of Law Act 107 of 1985, with the High Court itself now constituted under the Superior Courts Act 10 of 2013, which repealed the Supreme Court Act 59 of 1959) prescribes the formalities that would apply for the documents to be acceptable for use within the republic and the Deeds Office (see our conveyancing guide for more on the registration process).
 The origin of the document/s needs to be authenticated or legalised by a competent authority.

 The first question that needs to be asked is: what is the country (origin) from which you will be signing the documents?
 The procedure as stipulated in Rule 63 applies to any foreign country, whereas, to follow the Hague Convention procedure, only member states (i.e. countries that have signed the Hague Convention) can apply this procedure (i.e. both the country from which the document emanates and the country in which it will be used must be members).